epfl-cs358/2025fa-SLAMaleykoum/README.md

 **Core Responsibilities**:
 - Execute Pure Pursuit path following algorithm
+- Handle emergency stop commands and maneuvers to escape when stuck
 - Aggregate sensor data (odometry, IMU) and forward to ESP-1

-- Handle emergency stop commands
+### Shared mecanisms (`common/`)

+- `data_types.h`: Definitions of shared data structures
+- `esp_link.h`: The communication system from one esp to the other.
+[Open esp_link README](include/common/esp_link_readme.md)
+- `transforms.h`: Functions that transforms the position of the robot to the grid and the other way around.
+[Open transforms README](include/common/transforms_readme.md)
+- `utils.h`: regroups the functions used accross different files to avoid redifining it.
+- `wifi_connection.h`: Protocol to connect the wifi for MQTT

 ### Why This Architecture?

-**Advantages**:
 1. **Performance**: Each processor can focus on its task without competing for resources
 2. **Modularity**: Components are well-isolated, making testing and debugging easier
 3. **Reliability**: Control loop continues operating even if global planning encounters issues

----

-### Shared Data Structures (`common/data_types.h`)

-Definitions of shared data structures that enable communication between components:
+4. **Efficiency**: Only essential datas are sent from one esp to the other, limiting the flow of information.

 ## Data Flow and Communication

 ### Inter-ESP Communication (UART)

-**ESP-2 → ESP-1 (1-2 Hz)**:
-- Aggregated odometry measurements
-- IMU data samples
-- Current local pose estimate
+**ESP-2 → ESP-1**: Current local pose estimate
-- Status and telemetry

-**ESP-1 → ESP-2 (Event-driven + periodic)**:
-- Global path updates (when new path computed)
+**ESP-1 → ESP-2**: Global path updates (when new path computed)
-- Mission status updates

-**Design Rationale**:
-- Low-frequency communication reduces UART overhead
-- ESP-2 aggregates high-frequency sensor data before transmission
-- Event-driven updates for time-critical information

-### Ground Station Communication (MQTT)
+### Ground Station Communication (wifi / MQTT)

+The ESP creates a Wi-Fi access point (AP) that we connect to for monitoring purposes only.
+We used MQTT at first to get feedback during tests, but quickly switched to TCP, as it supports higher data throughput.

 **ESP-1 → Ground Station**:
 - Real-time map visualization data
+- Mission status: goal and state
 - Robot pose and trajectory
-- Mission status and telemetry
-- Debug information

-**Ground Station → ESP-1**:
-- User-defined waypoints ("manual control")
-- Mission mode commands
-- Emergency stop override
-- Parameter adjustments
+- Telemetry

-**Benefits**:
-- MQTT provides publish-subscribe pattern for efficient multi-subscriber support
-- Quality of Service (QoS) levels ensure critical commands are delivered
-- WiFi enables wireless operation without tether
+---

 #### Diagram
 ![alt text](/docs/global-architecture-2.png)